What’s being done to stop anti-social behaviour in Ardleigh Green?

 Are there enough buses going to and from the campus?

-Assistant principal, Ian Budge said that long waits between services was definitely a problem, and he himself has waited up to 30 minutes at times.
+Assistant principal Ian Budge said that long waits between services was definitely a problem, and he has waited up to 30 minutes at times.

 He said they were working with TfL to provide more buses to prevent students idly waiting.